wp-plugins/host-meta/readme.txt

    to be used by multiple Web-based protocols.

 == Changelog ==
+= 0.4.3 =
+* implemented new well-known hooks
+= 0.4.2 =
+* some changes to support http://unhosted.org
 = 0.4.1 =
 * fixed ostatus compatibility issue: http://status.net/open-source/issues/3235
 = 0.4 =